agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/video_player.md

 # VideoViewer Component Creation Prompt

 ## Overview
-Create a `VideoViewer.tsx` component for the fieldnotes read-it-later app that provides a comprehensive video watching and annotation experience.
+Create a `VideoViewer.jsx` component for the fieldnotes read-it-later app that provides a comprehensive video watching and annotation experience.
 This component integrates YouTube videos with timestamped notes, transcript navigation, and workflow management.

 ## Component Location
-`/components/VideoViewer.tsx`
+`/components/VideoViewer.jsx`

 ## Purpose
 This component serves as the primary video viewing interface with advanced annotation capabilities.
 It should: